Ground-breaking research and a commitment to supporting teachers and students alike is delivering incredible results in classrooms across Australia.

-It features three dimensions that are linked with improved student outcomes: intellectual quality, quality learning environment, and significance.
+It focuses on three dimensions of teaching that are linked with improved student outcomes: intellectual quality, quality learning environment and significance.

 Quality Teaching Rounds

-Quality Teaching Rounds was developed by Professor Gore and her University of Newcastle colleague Dr Julie Bowe in 2007.
+Quality Teaching Rounds was developed by Professor Gore and her former University of Newcastle colleague Dr Julie Bowe.
 It enables teachers to draw on their collective strengths and the advice of their peers to find creative ways to improve their teaching practice.

 More information: